AdobeDocs/commerce-php/src/pages/developer/components/searching-with-repositories.md

 </virtualType>
 ```

-## Using Collection Processors in Repositories
+## Using collection processors in repositories

 Below is an example of how the [`CustomerRepositoryInterface`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Customer/Model/ResourceModel/CustomerRepository.php) repository class uses a Collection Processor.